IntervalSurgeon presents functions for intersecting,

 intervals which cover each section.

-function returns a non-touching,
+The flatten function returns a non-touching,

-non-overlapping set of intervals (as a matrix
+non-overlapping set of intervals (as a matrix) which

 overlap at least one of a given set.